Systems Archaeology Research Group

 A structural activity of our research group is the advancement of Big Historical Data following FAIR and CARE principles via the Pandora & IsoMemo initiatives.
 Another component of these initiatives is the development of advanced open-source modelling tools to reconstruct various aspects of past human-environmental systems and to investigate historical causation (further details below under Pandora & IsoMemo project).
 This work is carried out under the Computational Archaeology lab (CA lab) and in collaboration with several international institutions.

 Our research group also produces new data.
 We oversee the running of the Radiocarbon lab (14C lab), a clean wet chemistry facility hosting a Ionplus AGE 3 automated graphitization equipment and portable XRF and FTIR devices to assess sample preservation.
 In collaboration with the AMS facility of the Max Planck Institute for Biogeochemistry we employ radiocarbon to set the chronologies of past events and as a tracer to investigate a variety of environmental phenomena.
-We co-manage, together with the Biochemistry research group, the Compound Specific Isotopic Analysis lab (CSIA lab) equipped with a Gas Chromatography Combustion Isotope Ratio Mass Spectrometer (elementar isoprime visION System).
+We also oversee the running of the Biochemistry lab, equipped with a Gas Chromatography Combustion Isotope Ratio Mass Spectrometer (elementar isoprime visION System), a Gas Chromatography Mass Spectrometer (Agilent 8890), and a liquid chromatography system with a triple quad mass spectrometer (Shimadzu LCMS 8050).
 In collaboration with the Stable isotope group, we employ isotopic methods to study past societies and environments and we carry out fundamental research to expand their range of applications.

 Projects